AmoebeLabs/Material3-Theme-Template/README.md

 The theme will be automatically available once you have reloaded the themes using the Home Assistant 'Developer Tools' > 'Services' > 'frontend.reload_themes' service.

 ## Theme Preview:
-Below the definition of the theme, generated and displayed using the Swiss Army Knife custom card for Home Assistant (NYR).
+Below the definition of the theme, generated and displayed using the [Swiss Army Knife custom card for Home Assistant][sak-docs-url] (NYR).

 ![m3-07-palettes](https://github.com/AmoebeLabs/ha-theme_m3-07-darkolivegreen/blob/master/preview/m3-theme-07-palettes.png)